ridafkih/francois/README.md

 ## Prerequisites

+- Make sure you have NodeJS & NPM installed, as well as PNPM.

+### If Using Translation Service

-- If you plan to run the local machine-learning translation model, ensure you have Pytorch installed.
+- Ensure you have Pytorch installed.
 If you're on Mac, make sure to install Pytorch Nightly (>2.0) as the standard version does not contain the necessary operations.
 - Make sure to have Python3 installed, you can use conda if desired.
-- Make sure you have NodeJS & NPM installed, as well as PNPM.
 - A Docker Compose configuration exists in the root direction, you can use it to easily and quickly spin up a localized instance.
 - Make sure you have `make` installed, this will speed up installation.